SupTan85/int/.doc/int.abs.md

 ## function

-This function returns the absolute value.
+This function returns the absolute value of the given number.

 **Input type:**